wouter-veeken/wouter.tech/content/blog/why-you-shouldnt-use-readability-scores.md

 ## Alternative quality metrics for docs

-I'm no mathematician, so I wouldn't how to devise a better readability formula.
+I'm no mathematician, so I wouldn't know how to devise a better readability formula.
 But I do suspect that one or more of the following metrics could feature as components in the equation:

-- **Average number of sentences per paragraph.** A long text full of complex ideas is easier to read when split it into brief paragraphs.
+- **Average number of sentences per paragraph.** A long text full of complex ideas is easier to read when split into brief paragraphs.
 3-4 sentences to a paragraph, including 1 topic sentence and 2-3 supporting sentences, is usually best. ("Ratio of topic sentences versus supporting sentences" could be a useful secondary metric.)

 - **Ratio of headings vs. paragraphs.** Readers are impatient and like to skim.
 Rather than reading a page top to bottom, they'll often jump straight to the part that's most relevant to them.
 Using plenty of (meaningful) headings helps them determine at a glance where that part is.
 For online documentation, 1 heading per 2-4 paragraphs is probably a good target ratio.